 In an eyelash grower however, bimatoprost’s function and effects are slightly different.

 Before application, wash your hands and face, removing any makeup.
 The solution is used once nightly and is placed at the roots of the upper eyelashes with a single-use applicator.
 It works by creating more hair follicles during the hair-growing cycle.

-Remember, Dr. Perry says, Latisse is approved by the Food and Drug Administration (FDA) for use on the upper eyelashes only.
-It may spread to the lower lashes as you blink but the primary effect will be on the upper eyelashes only.
-Don’t worry if any medication gets into your eye – it’s used to treat glaucoma and is unlikely to cause damage.
+Latisse is approved by the U.S. Food and Drug Administration (FDA) for use on the upper eyelashes only.
+It may spread to the lower lashes as you blink, but the primary effect will be on the upper eyelashes only.
+Don’t worry if any medication gets into your eye, Dr. Perry says, as it’s used to treat glaucoma and is unlikely to cause damage.